 Gilgamesh, after the death of Enkidu, decided he wanted to obtain immortality: he headed toward the dwelling of Utnapishtim, a man to which the gods conferred the gift of immortality.
 Gilgamesh overcomes every obstacle and meets the wise old man, but fails the tests that the latter imposes on him.
 Gilgamesh definitely wasn’t worthy of the immortality of the gods.
 At that point appeared the wife of Utnapishtim, who convinced her husband to reveal the existence, in the bottom of the ocean (the amniotic fluid, the waters of death), of a plant full of thorns, difficult to access.
 That plant would have extended indefinitely the youth and the life of those who would have eaten it.
 Gilgamesh manages to obtain it, but during the return to his own land he stops near a water source and meanwhile a serpent approaches and grabs the plant, renewing its skin after eating it.
-Gilgamesh, as Adam and Eve, has lost his immortality as a result of his naivety and of the astuteness of a serpent.
+Gilgamesh, as Adam and Eve, has lost immortality because of his naivety and of the astuteness of a serpent.

 The snake steals the plant of immortality from the hand of Gilgamesh: